adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The creatures flopped, showing black or white face.
 Now another joined them.

 "Now there are three of them," said the shaggy man.

 "Five," declared Polychrome.

 "Six," said Dorothy.

 "Lots of them!" cried Button-Bright.

 The shaggy man asked,

 "Who are you?"

-"**Scoodlers**1!" they yelled in chorus.
+"**Scoodlers** (Прыгалсы)!" they yelled in chorus.

 "What do you want?" called the shaggy man.

 "You!" they yelled;

 The creatures all flopped around, so they were white, and then all flopped back again, so they were black.

 "But what do you want us for?" asked the shaggy man, uneasily.

 "Soup!" they all shouted.

-1 **Scoodlers** — Прыгалсы

 "Oh!" said Dorothy, trembling a little; "the Scoodlers must be cannibals."